Kowalski1212/Practical-methods-in-the-field-of-data-analysis/Crypto-Analysis/README.md

 ## Example Code

-Here’s the core function used in the script:
+Here is the main script used to fetch cryptocurrency prices:

 ```python
 import requests